ravenawk/new_pb/docs/index.md

 ---
 # Welcome to Pat's Bytes

-Welcome to my corner of the internet where I document tech experiments, share hard-won solutions, and try to save my future self some headaches.
+Welcome to my corner of the internet where I share tutorials, document tech experiments, and try to save my future self some debugging time.
 Grab a coffee and dive in.

 ## What You'll Find Here

 This blog isn't trying to cover everything - it's a focused collection of real-world guides and solutions I've actually implemented.
-Most content comes from my homelab adventures and knowledge I'm solidifying through writing.
+Most content comes from homelab adventures, work challenges, and concepts I'm solidifying through writing.

 ### Current Focus Areas